CCBC 2024 Indigenous Business Mission to China

 The mid-November timing of this program allows delegates to combine Mission participation with attendance at key trade events like CIIE (China International Import Expo) in Shanghai (November 5-10) and FHC (FHC Shanghai Global Food Trade Show) in Shanghai (November 12-14).

-CCBC thanks Mission Advisor Ms. Karen Ogen for her support in navigating cultural sensitivity for this program.
+CCBC thanks Mission Co-Chairs Grand Chief Edward John and Ms. Karen Ogen, and Mission Advisors Mr. Paul Blom and Mr. Wei SHAO, for their support in navigating cultural sensitivity for this program.

 Karen Ogen